 - PMJDY scheme was implemented during this period with an aim to provide universal access to banking facilities for all the household families across the country with at least one basic banking account with RuPay Debit Card which had an inbuilt accident insurance cover of Rs 1 lakh.

-- It provided a financial literacy programme to the villages.
+- It provided a financial literacy program to the villages.

 - Issuing of the Kisan Credit Card was also proposed during this period.